SCRT-HQ/VaporShell/docs/glossary/Add-VSWAFByteMatchSetFieldToMatch.md

----
-layout: glossary
-title: Add-VSWAFByteMatchSetFieldToMatch
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSWAFByteMatchSetFieldToMatch

 ## SYNOPSIS
-Adds an AWS::WAF::ByteMatchSet.FieldToMatch resource property to the template
+Adds an AWS::WAF::ByteMatchSet.FieldToMatch resource property to the template.
+Specifies where in a web request to look for TargetString.

 ## SYNTAX